-The SCPOP office receives monthly statistics for each hospital, and for the state as a whole, from the Vital Records Central Office and uses the statistics to track the federal performance measure.
-When deemed necessary, SCPOP staff will contact hospital staff to draft a performance improvement plan when the hospital's percentage of Paternity

-Acknowledgment Affidavits is below the state average.
-SCPOP staff are there to assist you in identifying and resolving the reasons for the decline in your hospital's paternity percentage and offer solutions to increase the percentage.
+The SCPOP office receives monthly statistics for each hospital, and for the state, from the Vital Statistics Office and uses the statistics to track the federal performance measure.
+When deemed necessary, SCPOP staff will contact hospital staff to draft a performance improvement plan when the hospital's percentage of Voluntary Paternity Acknowledgment is below the state average.
+SCPOP staff are there to assist you in identifying and resolving the reasons for the decline in your hospital's paternity percentage performance and offer solutions to increase the percentage.